Generally

 Personal account and space

-A quota is the limit you have for storing data in the department’s systems.
-The students of the Department of Informatics have quotas as follows:
+The quota is the limit you have for storing data in your home directory in the linux environment.
+The quotas for the student’s of the Computer Science Department are the following:

 Personal data spaces (home dirs):

-It refers to the U: drive you see on Windows, which is the same as Unix’s /home/students/cs/<path>/<username>
+It refers to the U: drive you see on Windows labs, which is the same as Linux’s /home/students/cs/<path>/<username>

 Information on this topic can be found in the User Guide , in the “account activation” section.